 Day time park (un-edited)

-Whilst the photos look like they may lack value by themselves, placing next to their polar opposite is what gives them their purpose…
+Whilst the photos look like they may lack depth by themselves alone, placing next to their polar opposite is what completes them, giving them their purpose…

 Edited Example (Final)

 The real challenge in this process was pin pointing the exact locations, having to constantly check through the previous images taken on the lcd display, analyse the composition and take the second sets of images through visual memory when looking through the view finder.

 I analysed the composition by referencing the 4 corners of the image and highlighting certain features the images possessed in my memory from the second my vision left the lcd display to the viewfinder and would try to remember the position of these features.